 In most cases, mediation is voluntary.
 That is, both you and the other party have to agree to participate in the mediation.

 If you have started a case in Supreme Court, you can take steps to require your spouse to attend a mediation session.
 You do this by serving your spouse with a document called a Notice to Mediate.
 See Making mediation happen in a family law case in Supreme Court and How to serve Supreme Court documents (for how to serve the document).

 For more information on what mediators do, see:

 - Our infographic about mediation,

-- The Ministry of Justice's Family Justice website page on mediators, and
+- The Attorney General's Family Justice website page on mediators, and

 - the video clip excerpted from the Continuing Legal Education Society video An Inside Look at Family Mediation.

 Back to: Previous